INTELEON404/certhunt/README.md

 # 🏹 CERTHUNT v1

-### **“AUTOMATED PASSIVE DOMAIN ENUMERATION”**
+### **“Automated Passive Domain Enumeration & DNS Validation”**

-**HUNTER v1** is a high-performance, multi-threaded reconnaissance tool designed for security researchers and Bug Bounty hunters.
+**CERTHUNT v1** (also known as **HUNTER**) is a high-performance, multi-threaded reconnaissance tool designed for security researchers and Bug Bounty hunters.
 It streamlines the "Passive Reconnaissance" phase by querying multiple public APIs and databases to discover subdomains without interacting directly with the target infrastructure.

 ---

 ## 🌟 Key Features

-* **12+ Passive Sources:** Aggregates data from the most reliable sources in the industry (Crt.sh, AlienVault, Wayback Machine, etc.).
+* **12+ Passive Sources:** Aggregates data from reliable sources like Crt.sh, AlienVault, Wayback Machine, and more.
 * **Intelligent Deduplication:** Automatically cleans, normalizes, and removes duplicate entries from different sources.
 * **Active DNS Verification:** Optional high-speed DNS resolution to identify which discovered subdomains are actually "Live."
 * **Multi-threaded Engine:** Powered by `ThreadPoolExecutor` for simultaneous API querying and rapid verification.
-* **Developer Friendly:** Clean Python code, modular source functions, and professional ANSI-colored CLI output.
+* **Global Access:** Easily installable as a system-wide command for seamless usage.
 * **Automatic Export:** Interactive prompt to save discovered targets into a structured `.txt` file.

 ---